 C. D. Broad

-Broad wrote an influential essay on Libertarianism in 1952 that introduced the confusing philosophical jargon terms "occurrent causation" and "non-occurrent causation," which became the basis for today's "agent causal" and "event causal" distinctions.
+In his essay, Broad introduced the confusing philosophical jargon terms "occurrent causation" and "non-occurrent causation," which became the basis for today's "agent causal" and "event causal" distinctions.

-This is sadly typical of analytical language philosophers, who hope to clarify our use of ordinary language in philosophy but often abuse language and confuse things instead.
-Broad believes that his "non-occurrent causation" does occur.
+This is sadly typical of analytical language philosophers, who hope to clarify our use of ordinary language in philosophy but often abuse ordinary language and introduce new technical terms that confuse things instead.
+Broad also hoped to distinguish between "events" and what he called "continuants".

 Broad considered the "putting forth of a certain amount of effort" by an individual to be

-Broad also used the ambiguous term "causal progenitor" to describe the beginning of a new causal chain - a causa sui or uncaused cause.
-Originator would have been better.
+Broad also used the ambiguous term "causal progenitor" to describe the beginning of a new causal chain.
+We can identify this with a causa sui or uncaused cause.
+Originator might have been better than causal originator.
 He says such a cause is neither 'completely determined' nor 'partially undetermined.'

 Broad found Indeterminism to be possible, but Libertarianism, which according to his definition entails Indeterminism, he found to be impossible.